Cash is Still King! (Part Two)Apr 19, 2021

 Ah, greenbacks, lettuce, clams, or Benjamins – no matter what we call it, cash is still king!
 There are few places in the world that will not take the American dollar as payment.
 I fact, I can only think of two: inflight on American Airlines, and Uber.

 Another reason not to use cash is airline miles and hotel points.
 This is my personal practice.
-We run as much as possible through the American Airlines cards and the Marriott Visa, and the points (and benefits) really add up!
+We run as much as possible through the American Airlines cards and the Marriott Visa and the Hilton Amex, and the points (and benefits) really add up!
 But if you’re going to do this, you must have the discipline not to run up balances on the cards.
 If you have a $600/month grocery budget, charge that amount to gain the airline miles – just so long as you pay the bill when it arrives.

 If you don’t like Big Brother tracking your every move, cash is also a private transaction, at least up to $10,000 at a financial institution.
 There is a law that tracks large and unusual transactions to nab money launderers.
 This is what caught Elliott Spitzer, aka client #9, in the prostitution sting.
 He stupidly asked his bank teller how much he could withdraw without the bank having to file a SAR (Suspicious Activity Report).
 Well, that question necessitated the bank having to file a SAR, and somehow the Feds found out about the prostitution.
 So if you want to remain private, keep it under $10K.
 And don't ask bank tellers questions.